maybebyte/anthesis/nixos.md

 ongoing process of describing and subsequently rebuilding a system.

-The effort put into learning this new method of system management is worth it--configuring the system declaratively is more consistent and reproducible.
+## Pros

+### Consistency

+Once you become acquainted with managing your system declaratively, it turns out that it's more consistent and reproducible.
 Sometimes it feels like every program's configuration files use a different syntax.
-NixOS offers the opportunity to configure everything with one language: Nix.
+NixOS offers the opportunity to configure everything with one language:
+Nix.
 When I realized this meant I could configure fonts without XML, I was *sold*.
-It's the difference between
+It's the difference between this:
-this:

     <?xml version='1.0'?>
     <!DOCTYPE fontconfig SYSTEM 'fonts.dtd'>